 Now, you don’t need to have a complex sales funnel that costs more than you can afford.
 Often, simple and straightforward sales funnels will do the job if you’ve advertised well.

-But you should make sure that whatever path users take from your ad offers a positive user experience and supports your advertising goals.
+But you should make sure that the paths your ads send users down offer a positive user experience and supports your advertising goals.
 This includes making sure your ads and their landing pages make sense, all important web pages are mobile optimized, and the checkout process feels smooth.

 Before running Facebook Ads, be sure that people’s experience on your site doesn’t frustrate or confuse them, but rather encourages sales and conversions.